There are two tiers of results in Clearview Social: your personal results and your team's results.

 You can click on any user's name in the Leaderboard to go see their Results page for more details about what they've been sharing.

-- Your users show in order of descending score, with the most handsome, best sharers at the top, and the chumps and also-rans below.
-Good luck passing Adrian!
+Your users show in order of descending score, with the highest sharers at the top of this list.

-There are three ways you can export your team's performance over a given date range:
+There are four ways you can export your team's performance over a given date range:

 Please note that in data exports, all times given are GMT.
 We do not internally store the times relative to each users' timezone to avoid confusion, so please be aware of your time zone offset from GMT.